RENEE MONTAGNE, Host:

 SILBERNER: But there are no indications why the neighbor failed.
 Today, when willpower isn't enough, help is available.
 Starting with Freud's own favorite: psychoanalysis.
 Let's say the resolution isn't to stop drinking but to lose weight.
 Michael Houston(ph) is an analyst in Washington, D.C.

-Mr. MICHAEL HOUSTON (Psychoanalyst): Probably start with how they're feeling about themselves and their current weight.
-And then I'd want to look more at how did the weight problem develop.
+MICHAEL HOUSTON: Probably start with how they're feeling about themselves and their current weight.
+And then I'd want to look more at how did their weight problem develop.
 What do they trace it back to within their own lives.
 What sort of difficulties were occurring within their childhood or adolescence or younger part of adulthood.

-Ms. JUDITH BECK (Director, Institute for Cognitive Research): Another thing she's going to have to do is just to learn some very specific skills about how to withstand craving, about what to tell herself before she gets on the scale so she doesn't get too disappointed about being able to tolerate hunger and not feeling hunger as such an emergency, about taking time and energy to plan her meals.
+JUDITH BECK: Another thing she's going to have to do is just to learn some very specific skills about how to withstand craving, about what to tell herself before she gets on the scale so she doesn't get too disappointed about being able to tolerate hunger and not feeling hunger as such an emergency, about taking time and energy to plan her meals.

 SILBERNER: Houston and Beck agree that failure to stick to a resolution does not mean you yourself are a failure.
 Judith Beck.